PHY1037 : States of Matter, Waves & AC Theory

 Aims

-To introduce concepts of states of matter with a focus on solid state materials to act as a foundation for later course.
+To introduce concepts of states of matter, and the fundamentals of wave dynamics and AC electrical circuits, to act as a foundation for later courses.

 Outline Of Syllabus